How Cougs and Vandals fared in NFL Week 5

-Former Washington State linebacker Frankie Luvu had a career game with 2.5 sacks versus the Browns and former Idaho Vandal Kaden Elliss forced and recovered a fumble in the Falcons’ chaotic overtime win over the Bucs.
+Former Washington State linebacker Frankie Luvu had a career game for the Washington Commanders with 2.5 sacks versus the Browns and former Idaho Vandal Kaden Elliss forced and recovered a fumble in the Falcons’ chaotic overtime win over the Bucs.

 Here’s how all the former Cougars and Vandals fared in Week 5 of the NFL: